Communist International: "28 Bolsheviks" and rural soviets

 The Sixth CCP Congress, held in Moscow in 1928 under Comintern supervision, confirmed Stalin's doctrinal "correctness" and initiated a deeper Bolshevisation of the CCP.
 The Congress acknowledged the failure of the United Front but asserted that a new revolutionary wave was coming and that the CCP must prepare for it.
 Its resolutions attempted to steer a course between the "right-wing deviations" of Chen Duxiu and "left-wing 'putsch-ism'".
 The new policy emphasized the need for a revolution against both the landlords and the bourgeoisie, and recognized the importance of the peasant movement and guerrilla warfare.
-However, it dogmatically insisted that the urban proletariat must lead the revolution, a view based on European Marxist theory rather than Chinese conditions.
+However, it dogmatically insisted that the urban proletariat must lead the revolution, despite the CCP's growing rural base under figures like Mao Zedong.
 This period saw the rise of Moscow-trained Chinese cadres, the "28 Bolsheviks" like Wang Ming, who ensured CCP subordination to Comintern directives.
-The Comintern line emphasized urban proletarian leadership, despite the CCP's growing rural base under figures like Mao Zedong.
 Li Lisan's attempts to implement Comintern directives to seize major urban centers in 1930 ended in failure, for which he was made a scapegoat.

 Wang Ming became CCP General Secretary in 1931, marking the zenith of direct Comintern intervention.
 Following the Japanese invasion of Manchuria in September 1931, Comintern policy became increasingly confused, caught between the imperative to fight Japanese imperialism (which threatened Soviet interests) and the established dogma of opposing the Kuomintang as the primary enemy.
 A Comintern directive in December 1931 called for a "national revolutionary war" but simultaneously pronounced that overthrowing the Kuomintang was its "pre-requisite".
 The CCP leadership, particularly those in the Jiangxi Soviet like Mao, maintained a degree of autonomy, partly due to irregular communications with Moscow and Shanghai.
 The Long March (1934–1935), forced by KMT encirclement campaigns, saw Mao rise to pre-eminence at the Zunyi Conference (January 1935), challenging the Moscow-backed leadership.
 The Comintern's adoption of the Popular Front policy at its Seventh Congress (1935) and the growing threat of Japanese expansion led to the formation of a Second United Front between the CCP and KMT in 1937, following the Xi'an Incident.
 By this time, however, direct Comintern influence over CCP policy had significantly diminished.